Things To Do

 Ensure a smooth experience

-Tipping is not customary in Japan; excellent service is typically included in the price.
+Tipping is not customary in Japan and can cause confusion; excellent service is already included in the price.
+If you wish to show appreciation, a small gift or a polite thank-you note is appreciated.

 Payment Methods